 - teamworking skills in order to work collaboratively

 - the ability to work independently

 - the ability to work under pressure and to plan and prioritise your workload

 - a high level of self-motivation, resilience and reliability

 - good self-awareness

 - a flexible approach to work with the ability to adapt to changing circumstances

 - good IT skills, as most laboratories are computerised

 - commitment to, and enthusiasm for, scientific practice and its application in a clinical environment to improve patient care.

-Entry on to the STP is competitive and there are many more applicants than places.
-To improve your chances, try to get an insight into the workings of a hospital laboratory by arranging a visit to your nearest regional genetic laboratory before you apply.
+Entry on to the STP is competitive, so to improve your chances try to get an insight into the workings of a hospital laboratory by arranging a visit to your nearest regional genetic laboratory before you apply.
 You could also try and find short-term work experience in a genetics laboratory.